Atlanta Special Trk 20 Bukka White (Booker T. White) Recorded: Memphis, Tennessee Album: Parchman Farm - Roots RTS 33055 [email protected]

 I said, 'Atlanta,

-She said, 'That why you can play ol' guitar, can't cha!'
+She said, 'That why you can that ol' guitar, can't cha!'

-While we was talkin' she heard that train into that mile curve.
+While we was talkin' she that train comin' that fifteen mile curve.

-Two old ladies was on that train, cryin' an pullin' down the blind.
-A man give him a the engine to the coach to slow down.
-You could hear him chokin' that train 'specially comin' through like this:
+Two old ladies was on train, cryin' an supperin' pullin' down the blind.
+A man him a signal the engine to the coach to slow down.
+You could hear him chokin' train 'specially down comin' Lou'siana like this:

 (guitar - train)

-When the man that red light on Him sho' know it come, that fifteen curve.
+When the man throw'd red light on Him sho' know it come, fifteen mile curve.

-I ease on off to the station I tol' Aunt E stop, her for her food.
-She said, 'Son, don't what your mother, now, to told you Now, she said, Take easy.'
+I on off back to the station I Aunt E stop, thank her for her food.
+She said, 'Son, don't what your mother, now, used to you Now, she said, Take easy.'

 (I was jumpin' down) (Hauled Georgia, Lou'siana)

-Right on down to a place he Port (?)
+Right on down to a he called Teht (?)
 (That's in Lou'siana)

-(They was strippin' and I done got hauled in)
+(They was strippin' and ev'rything I done got in)

-He said, 'Can you sorgham?
-I said, I read it, but I ain't never did it He said, 'If you eat anything, you gon' it!'
+He said, 'Can you strip I said, I read it, but I ain't never did it He said, 'If you eat anything, you strip it!'

-I 'cided to do a little a-work for him He went in there an got me sorghum, cornbread, cheese, hot cup a-coffee.
+I 'cided to do a little piece for him He in there an got me sorghum, molasses cornbread, cheese, hot cup a-coffee.

 My was in the yard The blowed!
-When I hear that train blow, on I said I'm fixin' to t'stripin 'em.
+When I hear train blow, gettin' on I said I'm fixin' to t'stripin 'em.

 (guitar to end)